crowding/ansible-role-audio/index.md

 footer: true
 ---

-# House Multizone Audio system using ARM devboard.
+# House Multizone Audio system using an ARM devboard.

 ## Or, how to run a bunch of USB audio DACs at once and serve them over the network